Indian summer evolved over the centuries from a pioneer superstition to the poet’s best friend to the meteorologists’ whipping boy.

 A Unitarian minister had another explanation.
 In 1812, the Rev. James Freeman of Boston's King Chapel claimed in a sermon that Narragansett Indians credited the summer to Cautantowwit, a god living in the Southwest.

-Others speculated it got its name because it was noticed in places where Native Americans lived, or because Indians first described it to Europeans, or because it's the time of year when Indians typically hunt.
+Others speculated it got its name because people noticed the warm weather in places where Native Americans lived.
+Or, they thought, because Indians first described it to Europeans, or because it's the time of year when Indians typically hunt.

-Daniel Webster thought the colonial settlers came up with the name because they thought the smoky haziness of the air was caused by great fires the Indians started on the Western prairies -- 'then an unknown and mysterious region of unimaginable area,' wrote the Boston Globe in 1927
+Daniel Webster thought the colonial settlers came up with the name because they believed the western Indians started great fires, which created the air's smoky haziness.
+The western prairies were 'then an unknown and mysterious region of unimaginable area,' reported the Boston Globe in 1927.

 It was only after 1820 that Indian summer was consistently tied to New England, according to Sweeting.